braianffernandez096-bripto/SOC-Full-Attack-Chain-LAB/README.md

 📌 Overview

-This project simulates a full attack chain from the perspective of a SOC (Security Operations Center), focusing on the detection and analysis of attacker behavior.
+This project simulates a complete cyber attack chain from the perspective of a Security Operations Center (SOC), focusing on threat detection, event correlation, and incident investigation using the Elastic Stack.

-The lab was built using Elastic Stack (SIEM), Sysmon, and Winlogbeat, with a Windows 10 endpoint (client machine) and Kali Linux as the attacker machine.

 ---